simodf7/runphi_coral/README.md

 ## Dependencies

 > [!WARNING]
-> We strongly recommend you run the compiling scripts in a docker container to avoid unexpected errors due to different software versions (e.g., compilers version).
+> We strongly recommend you run the compiling scripts in a Docker container to avoid unexpected errors due to different software versions (e.g., compiler versions).

-Be sure to add you username to docker group
+Be sure to add your username to the docker group

 ```
 sudo usermod -aG docker yourusername
 sudo `newgrp docker`
 ```

-To open a shell in the Docker image with all the needed dependencies just run:
+To open a shell in the Docker image with all the needed dependencies, just run:

 ```bash
 cd ~/environment_builder